code-monet/sim-gamer-kit/docs/fffsake/index.md

     3. Launch Joystick Gremlin and ensure it starts.
 If it doesn't, you you probably picked the wrong `vJoyInterface.dll` file in the prior step - try the other one.
-    4. Close Joystick Gremlin, and go back to its directory.
-Rename `MSVCP140.dll` to `MSVCP140.old.dll`.
-You don't need to replace it; a newer version of this file will be picked up from the VC Redist you installed in step 2 above.
-    5. Launch Joystick Gremlin and ensure it starts.
-    6. Close Joystick Gremlin for the next step.
+    4. Close Joystick Gremlin for the next step.
-5. Launch the `Configure vJoy` app from the Start Menu and configure vJoy.
+4. Launch the `Configure vJoy` app from the Start Menu and configure vJoy.
 The recommendation on the Joystick Gremlin page is a bit outdated; instead, I suggest having it match the screenshot below.

 ![vJoy Configuration!](../resources/vjoy_conf.png)

-6. Launch and
+5. Launch and
     [configure Joystick Gremlin](https://whitemagic.github.io/JoystickGremlin/quickstart/):
     1. Suggestion for new users: verify that your plugged in physical device shows up; switch to that tab.
 From the `Actions` menu, create a 1:1 mapping.
 Scroll down